 To do this, you'll need:

-Then head over to the government's MOT certificate replacement service for Great Britain or the DVA’s website in Northern Ireland.
+Then go to the government's MOT certificate replacement service for Great Britain or the DVA’s website in Northern Ireland.

-Alternatively, you can get a copy of your MOT certificate from your MOT testing station in Great Britain.
-But this will come at a charge of up to £10.
+Alternatively, you can get a copy of your MOT certificate from your testing station in Great Britain, but this will come at a cost of up to £10.

 Do electric and hybrid cars need MOTs?

-Electric and hybrid cars follow the same rules as petrol and diesel cars when it comes to MOTs.
-That means you'll need to get one annually as soon as your car turns three.
+Electric and hybrid cars follow the same rules as petrol and diesel cars when it comes to MOTs, which means you'll need to get one annually as soon as your car turns three (four in Northern Ireland).
 The procedure will also be the same, so all of the above tips and tests will apply.

-Interested in a zero-emissions car?
+Interested in a zero-emissions vehicle?
 Check our round-up of the best electric cars

 Compare car insurance